 - Presenter name(s) should match the format of author (no title or other affiliation information, just the name).

-- Encourage authors to accept changes they agree with, but keep track changes on so that you can easily see other changes they may make to the document.
+- Typically this should encourage authors to accept changes they agree with, but keep track changes on so that you can easily see other changes they may make to the document.

 - Add a deadline for responding (e.g., 1 week).